 As I have been trying to determine what blog posts to write, I think back on questions I'm asked or conversations I've had with customers over the years.
 One of the most common conversations that I have had is with people that love 'dark' roasted coffee.
 Typically this type of person thinks that oily beans and dark roasts are synonymous.
 This leads to a perception that bolder coffees are darker roasted or that dark oily beans are perfect for espresso.
 I have to say, these views are so widely held, you'd think they were 100% true.
 However, they aren't... they're close, but there is more to it than that.

 Let's start by talking about oily beans.
 Oily beans come from a chemical reaction between the internals of the beans and oxygen.
 If a bean is roasted too long where the internal shell cracks and lets out CO2, it will react with Oxygen almost immediately and create that oil.
-If they’re roasted a little bit lighter, they’ll still develop a flavor that helps the coffee seem more bold, but not get that reaction.
-Basically, I like to think that oils on the beans are the goodness of the coffee leaking out.
+If they’re roasted a little bit lighter, they’ll still develop a flavor that helps the coffee seem bolder, but not get that reaction.
+I like to think that oils on the beans are the goodness of the coffee leaking out.
 I avoid it at all costs.
 However, if you let the beans we shipped you sit for a couple of weeks, they’ll become oily, because that reaction will eventually happen.

-I was a hard core Starbucks guy for years, in fact Sumatran was my favorite.
-At some point I started to branch out from Starbucks and still appreciate a heavy and earthy bean, but I’d developed a distaste for the oiliness of a bean.
+I was a hard core Starbucks guy for years, in fact, Sumatran was my favorite.
+At some point, I started to branch out from Starbucks and still appreciate a heavy and earthy bean, but I’d developed a distaste for the oiliness of a bean.
 I later learned the primary reason I like Sumatran, was because it could handle being over-roasted better than almost any other bean.
-Once I learned this I branched out to other beans and honestly, I love all regions of coffee for their unique flavors.
+Once I learned this, I branched out to other beans, and honestly, I love all regions of coffee for their unique flavors.
 These flavors are lost if you roast your coffee dark.

 So, what coffee do we recommend?
 That depends a lot on you.
-If you want advice, hop over to the contact us page and I'd love to give you personal advice.
+If you want advice, hop over to the contact us page, and I'd love to give you personal advice.
 However, I believe our Dark Roast Coffees are a great way to get an example of a rich and bold non-oily coffee.